Welcome to Highampton Parish Council

 The village itself is unusual in not being built around the Church.
 It developed on the Main road used by the stage-coaches on less high ground, although some farm buildings next to the church show signs of having been houses.
-The local Public House, a former coaching stop' and village store still exist and is much appreciated by the local population as well as passing Motorists.
+The local Public House, a former coaching stop' and village store still exist and are much appreciated by the local population as well as passing Motorists.
 An outreach Post Office service operates from the Village Hall.

 Highampton is very fortunate to still posses a Primary School.
 The School employs a number of part time staff as well as the core teaching staff; all are very dedicated and the children from Highampton and Sheepwash get an excellent education, including many after School Clubs.
 The School is able to make use of the Village Hall, opened in 1994, when extra space is required, although in recent years the school has been substantially enlarged and is well equipped with a modern computer suite.